 To maintain their quality and suitability, please ensure that all samples are transported to the Laboratory in a timely manner.
-Collect samples requiring immediate handling between 08:00 and 17:00 Monday to Friday only.
+Please collect samples requiring immediate handling between 08:00 and 17:00 Monday to Friday only.

-Storage at room temperature
+• Storage at room temperature